 Change is inevitable.
-When a business is static, a steady decline happens across all areas.
+When a business is static, it experiences a steady decline across all areas.
 To stay competitive, your company needs to be constantly changing.
-It involves continuous employee training, digital transformation, process improvement, and performance monitoring.
+This involves continuous employee training, digital transformation, process improvement, and performance monitoring.

-To meet changing customer needs and withstand competition from smaller, agile brands, enterprises have to reshape internal processes and elevate organizational change capability.
-And that requires organizations to develop an overall change management strategy that can be scaled to many organizational change projects.
+Enterprises must reshape internal processes and elevate organizational change capability to meet changing customer needs and withstand competition from smaller, agile brands.
+This requires organizations to develop an overall change management strategy that can be scaled to many organizational change projects.

-While 65% of change projects fail, a well-planned change strategy provides organizations with the processes to remove barriers and drive successful change.
+While an average of 65% of change projects fail, a well-planned change strategy provides organizations with the processes to remove barriers and drive successful change.

 71% of organizations implementing a change management strategy completed their projects on schedule.
-81% of the projects with an effective change management plan came in on or under budget.
+81% of the projects with an effective change management plan were on or under budget.

 Companies like Microsoft and Booking.com have illustrated excellent examples of successful change management strategies.
-And if these corporate giants with thousands of employees and established processes have managed to embrace organizational change, your company can too.
+We highlight how these corporate giants, who have thousands of employees and established processes, have managed to embrace organizational change and how your company can, too.

-In this article, we’ll showcase nine enterprise change management examples and breakdown what you can replicate from these successful organizations.
+In this article, we’ll showcase nine examples of enterprise change management and break down what you can replicate from these successful organizations.

 What are great examples of effective enterprise change management?